sire349/BJTlogiggateproject/README.md

 I personally tested a full adder with IEA-PC logic gates at 2-3Hz for 20s on a dusty breadboard near a phone (these conditions are a stress test for the circuit, I prefer to run the circuit in harsh conditions to verify reliability), the circuit did not fail, it maintained its integrity and boolean logic, showing functional logic gates in real life testing rather than simulated only.
-LTspice (Windows 10 64bit) is currently being used to test gates at faster speeds reaching GHz.
+LTspice (Windows 10 64bit) is currently being used to test gates at faster speeds reaching MHz.